 You may not have much say in the rent of the property, but try negotiating with the owner to give you ample parking space or exclusive use of an alternate elevator for the guests in the same amount of rent.
 Due to high rentals, restaurant owners are also opting for Cloud Kitchens and Food Trucks.

 Learn the expert tips to control your restaurant costs here.

 4. Keep An Eye On Your Stock & Inventory

-Your restaurant’s inventory need not only be well-stocked, but it should also be run like a well-oiled machine.
+Your restaurant’s inventory need not only be well-stocked but it should run smoothly.
 Maintain an inventory sheet that should be updated daily, weekly, or twice a week, depending on the size of your restaurant.
 Make a list of fast and slow-moving food items during peak as well as non-peak hours so that you can replenish the goods without overstocking.

 You may be surprised to know that even using faulty weighing scales or not updating the latest market price of a particular food item could increase your inventory cost significantly!
 You should keep your inventory in check to run a successful restaurant business.

 This article will tell you all you need to know about inventory management.